redneckdiver/Vulture-s-Eye-CE/README.md

 It currently successfully compiles and runs on Ubuntu Lunar (23.04).

 Next goals:
-Proved a Linux distro independent binary release.
+Provide a Linux distro independent binary release.
 Successfully compile and run in Windows 11.
 Create a Windows binary release.
 Create a 3.7.0 branch.